 • The IDEAs Challenge is an annual event.

-• The IDEAs Challenge should be publicized by the Director of Diversity, Equity, and Inclusion starting on or about September 1st.
+• The IDEAs Challenge should be publicized by the Executive Director of DEIB starting on or about March 1st (spring semester) and September 1st (fall semester).
 Publicity to encourage students to submit their work should include campus posters, frequent mentions in daily announcements, and faculty and staff reminders at their respective assemblies.

-• Entries will be submitted to the Director of Diversity, Equity, and Inclusion.
+• Entries will be submitted to the Executive Director of DEIB.
 A brief description of each entry must be completed on the standard application form along with each original submission.

 Selection Criteria